Kreswell/kreswell.github.io/_posts/2019-08-14-APointlessReconstructionOfTheRealNumbers.md

 - **Proper containment:**
 $$A \subset B$$ iff $$A \subseteq B$$ and $$\exists \: C \subseteq B$$ such that $$A \cap C = \varnothing$$.

 Note, again, that the only statements made about elements of sets are universal ones.
-In plain English, they a
+In plain English, they are statements of the form "all the stuff in here is also in there."
+Thus, we avoid needing to choose individual elements to be able to check the truth of these, and corollary, statements.

 # The Linear Order